harvesthill/reddit-wiki-archive/steroids/insulin.md

 * Trembling / Anxiety
 * Rapid Heartbeat
 * Feeling Of Weakness Or Faintness
-* Irritability &amp; Change In Mood Or Personality
+* Irritability & Change In Mood Or Personality
 * Loss Of Consciousness

 ### Treatment